Download COBOL Converter Free Trial

 Vendor Lock-in Considerations

 While cloud modernization offers clear benefits, it is important to consider long-term lock-in risks.
-AWS Mainframe Modernization often generates applications that rely on AWS-native orchestration, storage, and runtime components.
+AWS Mainframe Modernization typically results in applications that rely on AWS-native orchestration, storage, and runtime components.
 IBM watsonx, although described as hybrid-cloud capable, depends on IBM Cloud services, AI runtime models, and proprietary data pipelines.
-Moving an AI-assisted or cloud-managed system to another provider may require significant rework, retesting, and architectural change.
+Transitioning an AI-assisted or cloud-managed system to another provider may require substantial rework, retesting, and architectural redesign.

-In contrast, SoftwareMining produces clean Java code that runs on any Java-compliant platform.
-The translated application depends only on standard Java and a stable set of SoftwareMining runtime libraries that are delivered with the project, rather than on cloud-native services or proprietary platform features.
+In contrast, SoftwareMining produces structured Java code designed to run on any Java-compliant platform.
+The translated application depends on standard Java together with a defined set of SoftwareMining runtime libraries delivered as part of the project, rather than on cloud-native services or proprietary platform features.

 Hosting is fully client-controlled, whether on-prem, private cloud, or public cloud.
 Annual ASM support covers the translation tool and runtime libraries, but there is no usage-based runtime licensing and no requirement to run on a specific cloud provider.
-This gives organizations far greater control over infrastructure strategy, cost management, and long-term freedom than mainframe- or cloud-managed modernization options.
+This structure provides organizations with greater control over infrastructure strategy, cost management, and long-term architectural direction compared with mainframe-bound or cloud-managed modernization options.

 Testing: The Main Cost Driver

-Translation is usually only a small portion of a modernization project.
-The largest cost is regression testing.
+Translation typically represents a relatively small portion of total modernization expenditure.
 For a medium size system, testing effort can exceed translation cost by a factor of five to ten.

 High translation accuracy and predictable runtime behavior are more important than small differences in per-line pricing.
 Any change in libraries, generated code, or runtime behavior increases test cycles and project risk.

-SoftwareMining's approach is tried and tested in many large modernization projects.
+SoftwareMining's methodology has been validated across multiple large-scale modernization programmes.
 One major financial organization validated the generated Java code with more than 2 billion transactions.
 The process is secure because no COBOL code or business data leaves the client site, and all work is carried out by the client's own staff or their chosen system integrator.
 This ensures full control, predictable outcomes, and a safe modernization path.

 Frequently Asked Questions on COBOL Modernization Costs